feemelloo/TCP-Hangman-Game/README.md

 ## Implementation

-Both client and server follow a specific message format guideline.

 ### Client

 The client establishes a TCP connection to the server using the server and port arguments in its socket, and sends a packet with a 1-byte representation of the numbers 0 or 2, indicating game-start.
 In a loop, it, then, receives a packet from the server: